tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/sparse_ops.md

 #### `tf.SparseTensor.graph` {#SparseTensor.graph}

-The `Graph` that contains the index, value, and shape tensors.
+The `Graph` that contains the index, value, and dense_shape tensors.